masoudir/mavros_python_examples/README.md

 * `python3 test/rover.py`

-This will create a node with the name of "node1" and then it will connect to the vehicle you brought up via the former step, then it will set the value of "CRUISE_SPEED" parameter to 2 and then it will change the vehicle mode to "GUIDED".
+This will create a node with the name of "node1" and then it will connect to the ArduRover vehicle you brought up via the former step, then it will set the value of "CRUISE_SPEED" parameter to 2 and then it will change the vehicle mode to "GUIDED".
 Then it will ARM the vehicle and then force the vehicle to move to the destination of {"lat":50.15189, "lon":10.484885}.